On randomized step sizes in Metropolis-Hastings algorithms: MCMC Algorithms with randomized step size

-is chosen such that each member of the family $(M_h)_{h>0}$ is $\pi$-reversible.
 While $M_h$ always exists, it is only possible to simulate from it when a closed-form expression is available for the transition density $\overline Q_h$.
 The only difference between the auxiliary-variable kernel $\overline{P}_h$ and the marginalized kernel $M_h$ is in the acceptance probability in Algorithm~\ref{alg:aux_mh}, line 3, which changes from $\alpha_{hz}(x,y)$ for the auxiliary kernel to $\widetilde \alpha_h(x,y)$ for the marginalized kernel, for which the variable $z$ has been marginalized.

 The auxiliary-variable construction for randomized step sizes has been known and advocated for some time, e.g. \cite{neal2011mcmc} suggests this in the context of Hamiltonian Monte Carlo to avoid proposals being either identical or very close to the current state when the Hamiltonian flow is periodic.
 To the best of our knowledge, however, there is little rigorous understanding of how this influences the properties of an algorithm.